pivot-access-ltd/bma-offline-docs/src/how-to-manage-machines-5160.md

 [/tab]
 [/tabs]

-This article also provides a storage layouts reference](#heading--storage-layouts-reference).
+This article also provides a [storage layouts reference](#heading--storage-layouts-reference).

 Most of the day-to-day work of managing machines is covered here.
 Utilising machines to do work -- for example, commissioning, testing, and deploying them -- is discussed in [How to deploy machines](/t/how-to-deploy-machines/5112).